Sample-efficient LLM Optimization with Reset Replay: Related Work

 \textbf{RL for LLM Reasoning}.
-RL has been extensively employed in the context of LLMs primarily for aligning models with human preferences~\citep{ouyang2022training,meng2024simpo}, also in some applications like jailbreaking~\citep{liu2024protecting}.
+RL has been extensively employed in LLMs primarily for aligning models with human preferences~\citep{ouyang2022training,meng2024simpo} and safety applications like jailbreaking~\citep{liu2024protecting}.
 Recently, a growing body of work investigates the amplification of mathematical reasoning in open-source language models, particularly the Qwen2.5 family, through RL~\citep{zeng2025simplerl,yan2025learning,ma2025learning,cui2025process}.
-Early efforts~\citep{zeng2025simplerl,ma2025learning} employed explicit, verifiable rewards demonstrating notable performance gains on math benchmarks.
+Early efforts~\citep{zeng2025simplerl,ma2025learning} employed explicit, verifiable rewards, demonstrating notable performance gains on math benchmarks.
 Subsequent research~\citep{wang2025reinforcement} focused on data efficiency, enabling effective learning even from minimal labeled or unlabeled examples.
-However, the broader generalizability of these observed gains, particularly within mathematical domains, has faced critical scrutiny.
-For example, performance enhancements noted on Qwen2.5, even when driven by random or inaccurate rewards, did not consistently translate to other LLMs, suggesting model-specific idiosyncrasies~\citep{zhao2025absolute}.
-Consequently, while RL may offer a potent tool for specialized LLM enhancement, its successful deployment necessitates a nuanced understanding of its interaction with specific learning dynamics.
-Our work aims to enhance the sample efficiency of RL to improve the general learning ability of LLMs, extending beyond mere mathematical benchmarks.
+However, the generalizability of these gains has faced critical scrutiny, suggesting model-specific idiosyncrasies~\citep{zhao2025absolute}.
+Consequently, successfully deploying RL requires a nuanced understanding of its interaction with learning dynamics.
+Recent curriculum-based methods~\citep{yu2026dapo,parashar2025curriculum} order training samples by difficulty to mitigate early-stage learning bottlenecks.
+Operating independently of data ordering, \modelname~tackles this challenge from a reset perspective.
+By periodically resetting the model and data, it actively restores network plasticity during the high-replay of any fixed batch.
+Ultimately, our work aims to enhance the sample efficiency of RL to improve the general ability of LLMs, extending beyond mere mathematical benchmarks.